Basics:

 Voiceover artists can sign up for free and create a “guest” profile.
 This profile includes information about you, your services and your background.
 And, it allows you to upload as many audio files as you want.

 Thus, if you offer voiceover services for animations and ebooks, you can post two different audio files — one illustrating your animation work; the other your e-book work.
-You work in all categories?
-Upload a sample or two for each.
+If you work in every category, you can upload a sample or two for each.
 There is no limitation.

 If a client finds your profile and wants you to bid on a job, you can.
 Assuming you get hired, Voices will collect payment for you and release it to you as soon as the job is complete.
 The only cost is a 20% site commission.